microchip-pic-avr-examples/atmega4809-cnano-getting-started-with-freertos-studio/README.md

 ## Setup

 * Connect the OLED1 Xplained Pro Extension Kit into the **EXT1** port on your Curiosity Nano Base.
-* Connect the ATmega4809 Curiosity Nano with the Curiosity Nano Base to your computer with a micro usb cable.

 ## Operation

 1. Download the zip file or clone the example to get the source code
 2. Open `ATmega4809FreeRTOSExample.atsln` in Atmel Studio
+3. Connect the ATmega4809 Curiosity Nano with the Curiosity Nano Base to your computer with a micro usb cable.
-3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
+4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
-4. Open data visualizer under `Tools->Data Visualizer` to interact with the virtual comport on the devkit
+5. Open your favorite terminal application or Data visualizer and open the serial port associated with the cnano.

 ## Conclusion